chef-cft/chef-examples/examples/AutomateHaTuning.md

   - 8-16 cores cpu, 32-64GB ram, 1TB SSD hard drive space
 - 5 BE OpenSearch Nodes:
   - 16 cores cpu, 64GB ram, 15TB SSD hard drive space

+You will also get more milage by creating seperate clusters for infra-server and Automate.
+This will allow for separate PGSQL and OpenSearch clusters for each application.

 ## Apply to all FE’s for infra-server via `chef-autoamte config patch infr-fe-patch.toml`